 When it comes to storage, I prefer cameras that offer both cloud and local.
 If my cloud service fails, I still have my hard drive, or vice versa.
 Only the Arlo Pro 2 offers both cloud and local storage— the Blink XT and the Nest Cam IQ Indoor only have cloud storage.

-Arlo gives you a week of free cloud storage, and offers plans up to 30 days, while Nest only offers paid plans for five, 10, or 30 days of cloud storage.
+Arlo gives you a week of free cloud storage, and offers plans up to 30 days, while Nest only gives you three hours on the house, but with affordable 30 or 60 day options.
 Blink XT is the most disappointing camera of the three for storage— it can only hold two hours of footage before it rewrites itself, and there aren’t even any paid subscription options.
 Overall, due to its local storage option and affordable prices, the Arlo Pro 2 comes in first for storage.

 Artificial intelligence isn’t just for sci-fi novels.
 For security cameras, A.I can provide person detection and even facial recognition.
 It creates smarter, more specific notifications than simple motion detection.
 Only the Nest Cam IQ Indoor includes person detection, although facial recognition is available through Nest Aware, which I’ll talk about more below.
 The Arlo Pro 2 and the Blink XT don’t include any A.I capabilities, although at least the Arlo offers person detection through the paid program Arlo Smart Home.
 Clearly, the Nest Cam IQ Indoor is the best option for artificial intelligence.